 “You can also reach us via Twitter through my handle @AnnieSmith111.
 Don’t forget to use the hashtag #webinarfunnel.”

-Launch a Survey
+4. Launch a Survey

 Interacting with your audience is the best way to keep them glued to your webinar content.
-Don’t forget to ask them a question and make sure to launch a survey afterward.
+Don’t forget to ask them a question, and make sure to launch a survey afterward.

-Here’s a good example:
+Here’s a good webinar moderator script sample:

 If you want to avoid this kind of hiccup, then you should consider pre-recording an automated webinar.